talon-one/commercetools-talonone-accelerator/README.md

 [attributes](https://help.talon.one/hc/en-us/articles/360010028740-Creating-Attributes) in
 Talon.One to represent any data you require to manage your promotions.

-This connector supports a list of
+This accelerator supports a list of
 [commercetools customer core fields](#supported-customer-commercetools-core-fields).
 Map the ones you need to their Talon.One equivalents that you created.